ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 NextFace uses them here to model light projection on a face.
 They use an adaptation of such functions from the very famous paper by [Robin Green](https://3dvar.com/Green2003Spherical.pdf).

+The functions we use are orthonormal.
+Orthogonal polynomials are sets of polynomials that return a constant when you integrate the product of two of them.
+Orthonormal polynomials are special subset of those where it either returns a 0 or a 1.
+ِLegendre polynomials are a subset of those studied by Legendre.
+associated Legendre polynomials are a subset of those returning real numbers, they have two arguments, l and m, such that l takes any positive integer value starting 0 and m ∈ \[0,l]

 When we discuss the code
 we introduce our optimization formulation that relies on differentiable ray tracing for image synthesis.
 By varying the number of ray-bounces against scene geometries and subsequent indirect illumination, self-shadows can be modeled.